Cairngorms National Park: History of the national park

 The idea that parts of Scotland of wild or remote character should be designated to protect the environment and encourage public access grew in popularity throughout the nineteenth and early twentieth centuries.
 In 1931 a commission headed by Christopher Addison proposed the creation of a national park in the Cairngorms, alongside proposals for parks in England and Wales.
 Following the Second World War ten national parks were established in England and Wales, and a committee was established to consider the issue of national parks in Scotland.
 The report, published in 1945, proposed national parks in five areas, one of which was the Cairngorms.
 The government designated these five areas as "National Park Direction Areas", giving powers for planning decisions taken by local authorities to be reviewed by central government, however the areas were not given full national park status.
 In 1981 the direction areas were replaced by national scenic areas, of which there are now 40.
 In 1990 the Countryside Commission for Scotland (CCS) produced a report into protection of the landscape of Scotland, which recommended that four areas were under such pressure that they ought to be designated as national parks, each with an independent planning board, in order to retain their heritage value.
 The four areas identified were similar to those proposed in 1945, and thus again included the Cairngorms.

-Despite this long history of recommendations that national parks be established in Scotland, no action was taken until the establishment of the Scottish Parliament in 1999.
+In 1993, the Cairngorms Working Party produced a report Common Sense and Sustainability: A Partnership for the Cairngorms and the Scottish Office subsequently made provision for additional grant funding from Scottish Natural Heritage to support partnership working on a voluntary basis, but no action was taken to establish national parks in Scotland until the establishment of the Scottish Parliament in 1999.
 The two current parks were designated as such under the National Parks (Scotland) Act 2000, which was one of the first pieces of legislation to be passed by the Parliament.
 Before the national park was established in 2003, Scottish Natural Heritage conducted a consultation exercise, considering the boundary and the powers and structure of the new park authority.

 Following the establishment of the park many groups and local communities felt that a large area of highland Perth and Kinross should form part of the park and carried out a sustained campaign.
 On 13 March 2008 Michael Russell announced that the national park would be extended to take in Blair Atholl and Spittal of Glenshee, and the park was duly extended on 4 October 2010.

 In 2015, 53 km of the 132 kV power line in the middle of the park was taken down, while another section along the edge of the park was upgraded to 400 kV.

+In 2026, the national park was subject to a major wildfire in the Glenmore and Abernethy area, which led to approximately 25 sqkm of landscapes being damaged.